-Students are constantly in motion and easily distracted in the classroom so classroom management almost seems like a myth.
+When students are constantly in motion and easily distracted in the classroom, classroom management almost seems like a myth.

 Even for experienced, certified educators, finding new and creative ways to keep students engaged can be daunting.

-The following tips will help you keep your students from squirming in their seats and actually working on the assignments.
+Follow these classroom management tips to help you keep your students from squirming in their seats and actually working on their assignments.

 Many teachers use this simple, but effective classroom management tip to get students back on track.
 More will stay engaged if you’re also an engaged educator.